lesimoes/projeto_base_todo/README.md

 # Simple Todo-List

-A nice and simples to do list made using html, css and vanilla javascript.
+A nice and simple todo list made using html, css and vanilla javascript.